apocalyptech/bl3-cli-saveedit/README.md

     bl3-save-edit old.sav new.sav --money 20000000
     bl3-save-edit old.sav new.sav --eridium 10000

+### Item Levels

+There are two arguments to set item levels.
+The first is to set all items/weapons in your inventory to match your character's level.
+If you're also changing your character's level at the same time, items/weapons will get that new level.
+This can be done with `--items-to-char`

+    bl3-save-edit old.sav new.sav --items-to-char

+Alternatively, you can set an explicit level using `--item-levels`

+    bl3-save-edit old.sav new.sav --item-levels 57

 ### Unlocks

 There are a number of things you can unlock with the utility, all